TeamAikon/oreid/README.md

 The account is a blockchain account that can be easily viewed on the public blockchain using a block explorer.

-The user's account's private key can be transferred to an offline wallet if desired.
+The user's account's private key can be transferred to his offline wallet when requested.

 Search for chain for the account details and token balances like this - [http://explorer.openrights.exchange/accounts/1p4sr4shbfdt](http://explorer.openrights.exchange/accounts/1p4sr4shbfdt)